im-sandbox-phanirb/Javascript-copilot/demos/Command-Execution-WebApp-NodeJS/README.md

-# How to build a fun NodeJS application that executes shell commands in a browser
+# How to Add new function to Node.js as wll as Index.html.

 A small demo project to exercise the basic capabilities of Copilot in ***Visual Studio Code***.
 In this demo you should refine JavaScript coding a Node based calculator Module that you can access from the UI as well as with CLI via an `claculator.js` entry-point.
 We use copilot/chat to help in refining JavaScript coding the `calculator.js`, `index,js` and some Node packaging settings.
 Enjoy !